 |Selective restore (only photos, only messages, etc.)||❌||✔️||❌|

-If the iCloud solution is the one for you, here are the steps:
+If iCloud backup is the solution for you, here are the steps:

 - Make sure you have an active internet connection.